AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Access_Control_API.md

 ```

 ## `Get Data View Access Rights`
-Get the calling user or client's access rights to the requested data view
+Get access rights to the requested data view for the calling user or client.

 ### Request
 ```text